kennethlove/django-middle-management/README.md

 ] + manage_urls
 ```

+You'll need to write a new management command or select an
+existing one to expose.
+Finally, add that command name to
-And, finally, add an allowlist of commands:
+an allowlist of commands in `settings.py`:

 ```python
 MANAGE_ALLOW_LIST = ["noop"]